meawmeawJane/github-slideshow/-posts/0000-01-02-YOUR-USERNAME.md

 ---
-layout: slide
+layout: box
-title: “Welcome to our second slide!”
+title: “Welcome to my pages!”
 ---
-Your test
+This test for you
-Use the left arrow to go back!
+Use the right arrow to go the next pages!